joeybernard/ACENET_Summer_School_General/_episodes/07-input_output.md

 This is all the domain of the sysadmins, but what should you as the user do about input/output?

 ### Programming input/output.
-If you’re doing parallel computing you have further choices about how you do that.
+If you’re doing parallel computing you have choices about how you do input and output.

-- File-per-process is reliable, portable and simple, but lousy for checkpointing and restarting.
+- One-file-per-process is reliable, portable and simple, but lousy for checkpointing and restarting.
 - Many small files on a SAN (or anywhere, really) leads to metadata bottlenecks.
 Most HPC filesystems assume no more than 1,000 files per directory.
-- Parallel I/O (e.g. MPI-IO) -> many processes, one file
-- Solves restart problems, but requires s/w infrastructure and programming
+- To have many different processes write to the same file at one time is called "parallel I/O".
+MPI supports this via a specification called MPI-IO.
+- Parallel I/O makes restarts simpler, but must be written into the program.
+  It also requires support from the underlying file system.
+(Luster and GPFS support it.)
 - High-level interfaces like [NetCDF](https://www.unidata.ucar.edu/software/netcdf/docs/) and [HDF5](https://www.hdfgroup.org/solutions/hdf5/) are highly recommended
 - I/O bottlenecks:
     - Disk read-write rate.
 Alleviated by striping.